haryoiro/yutemal/README.md

 - `/`: Search
 - `h/l`: Navigate between views

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Disclaimer

-This project is not affiliated with YouTube or Google.
-It uses the YouTube Music API in accordance with their terms of service.